sudomateo/website/content/posts/functional-keys-with-x-keyboard-extension/index.md

 ! include %S/evdev

 // Configure custom symbols.
 This is configured after including the system
-// `evdev` file so the changes aren't overriden by the system configuration.
+// `evdev` file so the changes aren't overridden by the system configuration.
 ! option = symbols
   sudomateo:function_keys = +sudomateo(function_keys)
 ```